YouTransactor-SAS/mPOS-SDK-Android/README.md

 ```
 `BtClassicConnexionManager` and `BleConnectionManager` extend a `BtConnexionManager` which implements IConnexionManager.

-* Second you should enable Bluetooth and request `ACCESS_COARSE_LOCATION`permission if you integrate uCube Touch and you will do a BLE scan.
+* Second you should enable Bluetooth and request `ACCESS_COARSE_LOCATION`permission if you integrate uCube Touch and you want to do a BLE scan.

 * Third you should select the device that you want to communicate with.
-** In the case of uCube, the `BtClassicConnexionManager` provides a `public List<UCubeDevice> getPairedUCubes()` method which returns the list of paired uCube devices.
+	* In the case of uCube, the `BtClassicConnexionManager` provides a `public List<UCubeDevice> getPairedUCubes()` method which returns the list of paired uCube devices.
-** In the case of uCube Touch, the `BleConnectionManager` provides a `public void scan(Activity activity, ScanListener scanListener)` & `public void stopScan()` methods which allow you to start and stop LE scan.
+	* In the case of uCube Touch, the `BleConnectionManager` provides a `public void scan(Activity activity, ScanListener scanListener)` & `public void stopScan()` methods which allow you to start and stop LE scan.
 In the SampleApp an example of device selection using these methods is provided.

 #### 6.2 Setup Logger